 Kincaid Park

-Originally named for Henry L. Kincaide, a Colonel who served in the Spanish-American War and later became a successful Quincy businessman, the park has undergone recent renovations to enhance its features and ecological functions.
+Originally named for Henry L. Kincaide, a Colonel who served in the Spanish-American War and later became a successful Quincy businessman, this green space has quite the story to tell.
+Recent renovations have breathed new life into the park, preserving touches of its historical character while introducing modern amenities that better serve the neighborhood's needs.

-A trail circles the park's perimeter, taking visitors through a series of ecological vignettes typical of New England landscapes.
+A pleasant trail winds around the park's perimeter, taking you through a series of ecological vignettes that showcase typical New England landscapes.
+It's particularly popular with dog walkers and those looking for a casual stroll to clear their minds.

 All Features & Facilities